- Learning how to become an online personal trainer is absolutely possible; it just takes work.

 You can give your clients apps to log their workouts—reinforcing your brand every time they tap that app icon.
 They will be able to watch your exercise instructional videos as they work out at the gym.
 The best software for online personal training is clearly the one that builds your fitness brand and puts you first.

 Much of your other technology decisions will be driven by your choice of marketing and distribution channels.
-If you plan on sending large email campaigns (yes, we offer email automations) and want a standard provider for sending classic email campaigns, then you will want to consider something like MailChimp.
+If you plan on sending large email campaigns (yes, we offer email automation) and want a standard provider for sending classic email campaigns, then you will want to consider something like MailChimp.
 If you are doubling down on social media, then you should look into a social media scheduling tool like Buffer.
 If you are committed to blogging, you can’t go wrong with WordPress.